Yes, if a majority of the replset instances are in DC1 than a loss of DC2

-I am currently building a sharded cluster made up of 5 member replica sets,
+I am currently building a sharded cluster made up of 5 member replica

-primary is, but you will find out it usually does.
+matter where the primary is, but you will find out it usually does.

-With this setup, I can take down either of the members at the main site and
+With this setup, I can take down either of the members at the main site

 You are correct to worry about a failure during maintenance.
-Our operations
+Our

-time as I'm upgrading a database is very possible.
+same time as I'm upgrading a database is very possible.